Abby Dowse Leaves Little To The Imagination In Latex Bodysuit

 Abby is no stranger to showing off her body.
 In fact, she seems to be quite fond of bodysuits, which often make an appearance on her Instagram page.
 She recently looked amazing in a pink bodysuit.

 Probably more than anything else, bikinis show up on Abby’s page.
-Over the summer, she has given her followers plenty to drool over with two-piece swimsuits in an array of styles and colors.
-One of her more popular posts showed her soaking up the sun in a silver metallic bikini.
+Over the summer, she gave her followers plenty to drool over with two-piece swimsuits in an array of styles and colors.
+One of her more popular Instagram posts showed her soaking up the sun in a silver metallic bikini.

 The beauty can also rock a feminine look.
 Earlier in the year, she looked fabulous in an evening gown with a plunging neckline.